-Figure 1: Comparison of classification-regression model (upper) with simple linear regression model (lower) following Dong et al.9 Scatterplots of predicted against empirical expression values for both methods are shown (left) along with frequency distributions of predicted and observed expression levels (right).
+Figure 1: Comparison of classification-regression model (upper) with simple linear regression model (lower) recalculated following Dong et al.9 Scatterplots of predicted against empirical (‘Actual’) expression values for both methods are shown (left) along with frequency distributions of predicted and observed expression levels (right).
 Scatterplots are annotated with Pearson’s correlation coefficient (r) and the root mean squared error (RMSE); the black line describes y=x.

-A element of Dong et al.’s modelling approach is the ‘bestbin’ method of matching chromatin measurements to the expression of a given TSS.
-This strategy first bins normalised signal intensities into 40×100 bp bins the TSS, and adds an additional bin representing the remaining gene body.
-Then the correlation between the signal of a given mark and the expression of a TSS across all genes is measured — the bin producing the highest correlation is the ‘bestbin’ and that bin’s signal intensity in then taken forward for the full model.
+A innovative element of Dong et al.’s modelling approach is the ‘bestbin’ method of matching chromatin measurements to the expression of a given TSS.
+This strategy first bins normalised signal intensities into 40×100 bp bins across an interval of X bp around the TSS, and adds an additional bin representing the remaining gene body.
+Then the correlation between the signal of a given mark and the expression of a TSS across all genes is measured — the bin producing the highest correlation is designated as the ‘bestbin’ and that bin’s signal intensity in then taken forward for the full model.
 This was shown to raise the correlation (between predicted and observed expression) by 0.1 in the simple regression model, an increase in accuracy of almost 13%, relative to simply taking the average value across all bins.9

 I attempted to improve the accuracy of predicted expression values produced by Dong et al. through two methods: increasing the number of informative regressors and increasing the complexity of the model by adding interaction terms and/or non-linear components.
 While Dong et al. included broad coverage of different histone modifications, they did not investigate the impact of higher-order chromatin data.
 For this reason, I matched the TSS positions used in Dong et al. with previously-published genome-wide interaction probabilities measured using the Hi-C experimental technique.10 I then used these values as an additional regressor in both the two-step classification regression model and the simple linear model but saw no significant improvement in either model’s accuracy.
-The reasons for this are likely that the interaction data relatively low-resolution (1 megabase blocks) and also that the Dong et al. model is already achieving such accurate results that they must already be accounting for most of the maximal explainable variance in gene expression given experimental and biological noise.
-With this in mind, additional regressors would be expected to yield diminishing returns the appeared only slightly more informative than the control input measurements when evaluate with relative importance metrics (data not shown), implying that large-scale chromatin domains do not have significant influence on the genes within them.
+The reasons for this are likely that the interaction data were relatively low-resolution (1 megabase blocks) and also that the Dong et al. model is already achieving such accurate results that they must already be accounting for most of the maximal explainable variance in gene expression given experimental and biological noise.
+With this in mind, additional regressors would be expected to yield diminishing returns.
+However, on closer examination the Hi-C data appeared only slightly more informative than the control input measurements when evaluated with relative importance metrics (data not shown), implying that large-scale chromatin domains and long range interactions do not have significant influence on the expression of the genes resident within them.
+This appears to be a controversial conclusion given the literature suggesting the opposite (cite recent ref eg PMID:22955621).
 It would be of interest to investigate this further should more detailed Hi-C data become available.

-Modelling timecourse data
+Modelling FANTOM5 CAGE timecourse data

-Using unpublished FANTOM5 data, I next attempted to model gene expression at timepoint zero () of a differentiation timecourse of Human H1 embryonic stem cells (H1hESC) to CD34+ hematopoietic stem cells.
+Using unpublished FANTOM5 data and the approach established above, I next attempted to model gene expression at timepoint zero () of a differentiation timecourse of Human H1 embryonic stem cells (H1hESC) to CD34+ hematopoietic stem cells.